swissbib/metadataNationalLicencesDocumentation/pages/general/final-report-2017-11.md

 The starting point was a meeting with Switch on February 2, 2016, which made it possible to write requirements for publishers relating to these topics.

 The answer to the first question was as follows: Private users will use the new SWITCH edu-ID Identity Provider from Switch to authenticate themselves (using SAML/Shibboleth) on publishers' platforms.
-The publishers need to support the value `urn:mace:dir:entitlement:common-lib-terms` in the SAML attribute 'eduPersonEntitlement'.
+The publishers need to support the value `urn:mace:dir:entitlement:common-lib-terms` in the SAML attribute `eduPersonEntitlement`.
 This ensures maximum privacy for the users.
 The publishers know almost nothing about the users.

 Another option considered was to set up a proxy (for example EZ Proxy) for the National Licences' content.
 This was the option chosen by the German National Licences.
 The main drawbacks of this solution are as follows: